FashionTV: Australia

 In Australia, the channel was available on the Foxtel Digital Subscription Television and Austar channel 123, and the MidnightHot program was sometimes seen on channel 955.
 As of February 26, 2012, Foxtel and Austar no longer broadcast FashionTV channel, however, it will still be offered by IPTV service FetchTV.
 It was originally reported that dropping the channel was due to it being liquidated, but the original franchise (FTV Oceania Pty.
 Ltd) was liquidated in July 2011 and FashionTV International took back control of all the activities in Australia then, so the reason the channel was dropped from Foxtel and Austar is unknown.
 On August 6th, 2024, the channel relaunched on Foxtel.

 Asia

-In Asia, the channel is seen live via satellite, free-to-air on AsiaSat 3s.
+In Asia, the channel is seen live via satellite, free-to-air on Apstar 7.
 It is broadcast all over Asian countries such as Nepal, Sri Lanka, Vietnam, Singapore, Hong Kong, Japan, Indonesia, Malaysia, Mongolia, South Korea, and Taiwan.
 In Hong Kong, the channel is available on all direct broadcast satellite service providers and all cable television operators.
 It is available in Bangladesh via the Bongo video-on-demand service since June 2022.